-Our goal in this paper is to make optimal use of all available data resources to provide a comprehensive model for enhancer prediction that is general enough to be applied across species, and to robustly validate this model in different contexts.
+Our goal in this paper is to make optimal use of all available data resources to provide a comprehensive model for enhancer prediction that is general enough to be applied in many contexts (ie across species and tissue types) and to robustly validate this model, also in a variety of different contexts.
 In particular, we utilize extensive datasets from STARR-seq experiments performed on fly cell lines to create and parameterize our model.
 Unlike previous prediction methods that focused on the enrichment (or signal) of different epigenetic datasets, we developed a method to also takes into account the enhancer-associated pattern within different epigenetic signals.
-As the epigenetic signal around each enhancer is noisy, we aggregated the signal around thousands of enhancers identified using MPRAs to increase the signal-to-noise ratio, and identified the shape associated with active regulatory regions.
-The epigenetic signal shapes associated with promoters and enhancers are conserved across millions of years of evolution and these models can be used to predict enhancers and promoters in different cell-types and tissues and across diverse eukaryotic species.
+As the epigenetic signal around each enhancer is noisy, we aggregated the signal around thousands of enhancers identified using MPRAs to increase signal-to-noise ratio, and identified the shape associated with active regulatory regions.
+The epigenetic signal shapes associated with promoters and enhancers are largely conserved across millions of years of evolution [[* ref??? need to discuss logic *]]; consequently, our models can be used to predict enhancers and promoters in different across diverse eukaryotic species.
 We further created simple-to-use transferrable statistical models with six parameters that can be used to predict enhancers and promoters in several eukaryotic species including fly, mouse, and human.

-Due to the technical artifacts and ethical considerations within different enhancer validation assays, we proceeded to validate our predictions using multiple regulatory assays.
+Due to the technical issues and ethical considerations within different enhancer validation assays, we validated our predictions using multiple regulatory assays.
 We initially applied our model to predict tissue-specific enhancers in E11.5 embryonic mice and validated these predictions using in-vivo transgenic assays.
-We also validated our models in vitro by testing the activity of enhancers predicted to be active in the H1-hESC cell line, a highly studied human cell-line in which a comprehensive set of transcription factor binding experiments are also available.
-After validating our predictions, this provided us with the opportunity to differentiate between the transcription factors that bind to predicted enhancers and promoters.
-These analyses show that the pattern of transcription factor (TF) binding and co-binding varies between enhancers and promoters.
+We also validated our models in vitro by testing the activity of enhancers predicted to be active in the H1-hESC cell line.

+H1-hESC is highly studied human cell-line in which a comprehensive set of transcription factor (TF) binding experiments are also available.
+After validating our predictions, the many TFs provided us with the opportunity to differentiate between the enhancers and promoters.
+TFs binding to enhancers and promoters.
 The pattern of TF and co-TF binding at active enhancers is much more heterogeneous than the corresponding patterns on promoters.
 The pattern of TF binding can be used to distinguish enhancers from promoters with high accuracy.
 Thus, our methods provide a framework that utilizes different epigenetic genomics datasets to predict active regulatory regions in a cell-type specific manner.
 Further functional genomics datasets can be utilized to identify key TFs associated with active regulatory regions within these cell types.